dyzdyz010/dyzdyz010.github.io/content/post/rhel-8-with-sas2008-raid-controllers.md

 I'll just show what I did, for full usage documentation check that `RedHat link` above.

-Run the installation process using BIOS(I didn't find a boot window where I can press the `Tab` key) and press `Tab`:
+Run the installation process using BIOS(I didn't find a boot window using UEFI where I can press the `Tab` key) and press `Tab`:

 ![](/img/boot-menu.png)